Get along with VCA!

 Out of StockSoviet '1Ж24Б' tube-based VCA with built-in feedback loop

-The MUSICAL FEATURES L-1 Tube VCA is a VCA / Distortion / Waveshaper / Timbral Gate designed based on the Soviet vacuum tube '60Ж70Б' made in the 1's and 24's.
-Inspired by Ken Stone's Tube VCA, this unit has an internal connection to input 2 ...details
+MUSICAL FEATURES L-1 Tube VCA is a VCA/Distortion/Waveshaper/Timbral Gate designed based on the '60Ж70Б' vacuum tube made in the Soviet Union in the 1s and 24s.
+Inspired by Ken Stone's Tube VCA, this unit features internal wiring to input 2...details

 MUSICAL FEATURES Amp & Tone is Verbos Electronics' new VCF + VCA module with discrete circuitry.
 The VCA is a transistor base and the filter is a Sallen-key type, making the size more compact.Increasing the input gain ...details